- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - The New York Times examines the progress made in Florida by reforming child welfare to emphasize family preservation.
 (Sadly, there has been a lot of backsliding since this story was published.)

-- The New York Times explores reefer madness at New York City’s child welfare agency – where families are traumatized and children sometimes taken away just because the parents possess small amounts of marijuana
+- In 2011, The New York Times explored reefer madness at New York City’s child welfare agency – where families are traumatized and children sometimes taken away just because the parents possess small amounts of marijuana.
+Eleven years later, despite legalization, Gothamist reports: It’s still happening.

 - Did the Philadelphia Inquirer’s coverage of child welfare in that city start a foster-care panic?
 Philadelphia’s alternative weekly, Citypaper, examines the issue in this cover story.

-- In contrast, in 2010, the competing Philadelphia Daily News showed the value of a two-newspaper town, repeatedly putting cases of wrongful removal on the front page.
+- In contrast, in 2010, the competing Philadelphia Daily News (now incorporated into the Inquirer) showed the value of a two-newspaper town, repeatedly putting cases of wrongful removal on the front page.

 - January 21: Avalanche of anguish